 After changing the Twitter password, delete all the tweets and DMs that were sent using the hacked account.
 This done, you may also want to apologize to people who suffered spam due to the hacked account.

-Next step would be to review the apps that are authorized to use Twitter on your behalf.
-Check out the Apps enlisted in Settings.
 Remove any app that you do not remember authorizing.
 While you are there, you may also want to remove apps that you are not using anymore.

 Scan Your Computer For Malware